PenguGH/CS4990-S24-ItineraryEase/README.md

 Check the example_output folder to view the entire example travel_plan.json result.
 To see what to expect your output to look like format wise.

+## Note
+My python flask server has to be running at the same time in order for this web application to work and make requests to the OPEN AI API.

+Also need enough credits on OPEN AI account or else it cannot make the api calls.

+With the server running and enough credits it works just as intended!

 ## Tech Stack
 React.js front-end